algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 #### 6.4.
 Resumption Criteria

-To resume the testing phase, the cause of the suspension should have been identified, adressed and resolved.
+To resume the testing phase, the cause of the suspension should have been identified, addressed and resolved.

 #### 7. Risks & Assumptions